zumbuh/citra-games-wiki/CONTRIBUTING.md

 Contributions to the Citra Games Wiki are welcomed, as keeping all of the data up to date and accurate is a community effort.
 There are 2 parts to the Wiki:
  - [Code](#code)
  - [Wiki](#wiki)

+The recommended application for capturing the icon, boxart, and screenshots is [ShareX](https://github.com/ShareX/ShareX).

 ## Info About This Wiki